a-jean-andreasian/NemesisXT-text-editor/README.md

 ---
 # Introduction

-Nemesis XT is a modern, responsive, and customizable theme for any purpose.

-It is designed to be lightweight and fast, making it suitable for both personal and professional use.
+Nemesis XT is a modern, minimalist, customizable, lightweight text editor suitable for both personal and professional use.

-It is designed for anyone who values a versatile and efficient text editing experience.

 ---
 # Features